Terms of Service

 8.6 Payment Retries and Job State Controls

 Payment retries are state-aware.
 If a Job is paused, completed, cancelled, or under an active cancellation review flow, PhaseContract may block payment retries until the Job returns to an actionable state.
-This protects both parties from charging while contractual state is unresolved.
+This protects both parties from collecting payment while contractual state is unresolved.

-Card updates may still be permitted during these states to preserve payment readiness, but updating a card does not guarantee an immediate charge.
+Payment Method updates may still be permitted during these states to preserve payment readiness, but updating a Payment Method does not guarantee immediate payment collection.

 9. Fees